Differential item functioning via robust scaling

 The topic of this paper is differential item functioning (DIF) in item response theory (IRT) models.
 The motivating application is the measurement of human development in cross-cultural contexts, which often involves translation and adaptation of existing assessments, or the development of new assessments, for use in new populations.
 In this context, the usual assumptions made in DIF analysis are not viable.
 For example, it cannot be assumed that DIF is limited to only a small proportion of items on an assessment or that a subset of items without DIF (``anchors'') can be reliably identified ahead of time.
-Consequently, this paper seeks to develop a method for DIF analysis that can be used in absence of these assumptions.
+Consequently, this paper seeks to develop a method for DIF analysis that can be used in the absence of these assumptions.
 In particular, the paper has two main goals.

 The first goal is to consider how identification constraints on the distribution of the IRT latent trait, referred to colloquially as ``scaling'', are related to procedures used to assess DIF.
 This amounts to (yet another) discussion of the circular nature of DIF \citep{Angoff1982}, with the overall argument being that IRT-based scaling and DIF are two sides of the same problem.
 In particular, DIF with respect to a grouping variable is formally similar to IRT-based scaling with the common items non-equivalent groups (CINEG) design \citep[][chap.
 6]{Kolen2014}.
 Items with DIF translate into outliers in the CINEG design.
 The latter problem has received some attention in the scaling literature \citep{He2015, He2020, Stocking1983}, although the potential advantages of this approach for DIF analysis seem to have gone largely unnoticed.
 The second goal of this paper is to elaborate on these advantages.